Also known as: Pneumocystosis, PCP or Pneumocystis carinii

 - People who have had previous episodes of this infection

 Pneumocystis jiroveci pneumonia is a fungal infection of the lungs.
-The disease used to be called Pneumocystis carinii.
+The disease used to be called Pneumocystis carini or PCP pneumonia.

 This type of pneumonia is caused by the fungus Pneumocystis jiroveci.
-This fungus is common in the environment and does not cause illness in healthy people.
+This fungus is common in the environment and rarely causes illness in healthy people.

 However, it can cause a lung infection in people with a weakened immune system due to:

-Pneumocystis jiroveci was a relatively rare infection before the AIDS epidemic.
-Before the use of preventive antibiotics for the condition, most people in the United States with advanced AIDS would develop it.
+Pneumocystis jiroveci was a rare infection before the AIDS epidemic.
+Before the use of preventive antibiotics for the condition, most people in the United States with advanced AIDS often developed this infection.

-Pneumocystis pneumonia in those with AIDS usually develops slowly over days to weeks or even months, and is less severe.
-People with pneumocystis pneumonia who do not have AIDS usually get sick faster and are more acutely ill.
+Pneumocystis pneumonia in people with AIDS usually develops slowly over days to weeks or even months, and is less severe.
+People with pneumocystis pneumonia who do not have AIDS usually get sick faster and are more severely ill.

-Antibiotics can be given by mouth (orally) or through a vein (intravenously), depending on the severity of the illness.
+Anti-infection medicines can be given by mouth (orally) or through a vein (intravenously), depending on how severe the illness is.